Find Affordable College Courses

 Best Minnesota Schools for Affordable Quality for a Bachelor's in Journalism

 Our 2023 rankings named University of Minnesota - Twin Cities the best value school in Minnesota for journalism students working on their bachelor’s degree.
-Located in the large city of Minneapolis, UMN Twin Cities is a public college with a very large student population.
+Located in the city of Minneapolis, UMN Twin Cities is a public college with a fairly large student population.

-The average tuition and fees for an in-state undergraduate at UMN Twin Cities are $15,254 a year.
+UMN Twin Cities undergraduate students pay an average of $15,254 in in-state tuition and fees each year.
 Journalism majors at UMN Twin Cities take out an average of $19,916 in student loans while working on their Bachelor's Degree.
 The average monthly payment of a loan this size is about $234, assuming that the borrower is on a 10-year repayment plan.

 Read More…